hgezim/express-shopify-auth/README.md

 );
 ```
 ### cookie-parser & express-session
-We need to install and use cookie-parser.
+We need to install and use cookie-parser and express-session.

 ```javascript
 import cookieParser from "cookie-parser";